cea-trust-platform/cea-trust-platform.github.io/simulation.md

 	# Refine the mesh to have better results (optional) #
 	Raffiner_isotrope dom

-# Step 4 : Define the discretization and the problem
+# Step 4: Define the discretization and the problem

-The mesh used here allows us to use the VDF discretization.
+The mesh used here allow us to use the VDF discretization.
 So use the class `VDF` to create an instance with the variable `my_discretisation`.

-We will solve just the Navier-Stokes (NS) equations, so its a hydraulic problem.
+We will solve just the Navier-Stokes (NS) equations, so it is a hydraulic problem.
 Create an instance of `Pb_hydraulique` and name it `pb`.

 Insert this in Obstacle.data